Wilton at a glance

 The motors that propel the reticle stage generate more than 10,000 newton (N) of thrust force, which would be like dropping a car onto the reticle stage every time it accelerates.
 It does this billions of times over its lifetime without damaging itself or the reticle, or generating any particles that might contaminate the air.

-Working in Wilton
+Working and living in Wilton

 Located in southwestern Connecticut, Wilton boasts a charming environment of historic buildings, beautiful wooded areas and serene coastlines.
 The region offers upscale residential communities and amenities and is also near thriving global corporations and metropolitan centers.